IBM/tririga-assistant/docs/_pages/upgrading.markdown

 1. From the TRIRIGA Main Page, click on My Reports > System Reports, and filter on the Business Object column for `ibmAssistantProvisionOrder`.
 2. Execute the `TRIRIGA Assistant Provision Record Query`.
-3. Click on the only record found.
-Don't add a record, just modify the existing record that was provided in the OM package.
+3. Select the record found (there should be only one) and Click `Delete` to remove the old record.
+4. Click `Add` to create a new record.
-2. Enter the URL for your TRIRIGA instance.
+5. Enter the URL for your TRIRIGA instance.
 Note: The instance must be accessible without a VPN and through HTTPS.
 Include the complete path, starting with `https://`.
-3. Enter the user name and password for the assistant account you created earlier.
+6. Enter the user name and password for the assistant account you created earlier.
-4. Enter your name and email address so we can contact you when the assistant services have been provisioned for your instance.
+7. Enter your name and email address so we can contact you when the assistant services have been provisioned for your instance.
-5. Click Submit.
+8. Click Submit.

 ### Step 4 - Wait for contact from a IBM TRIRIGA Assistant team member